My name is Lucas Williams, and I am a Launceston based web and software developer who has been creating and developing various websites since 2009.

 Over time, I have demonstrated a knack and desire to pursue a programming career, which has led to a steady rise from software support to a data migration and software development role.
 I found that spending my time learning and applying as much as I can about web development has been an interesting and worthwhile experience as it has allowed me to solve problems for people.

-Aside from programming, my hobbies are working on and driving cars, participating in local professional wrestling shows, and playing video games with my friends online.
+Aside from programming, my hobbies are working on and driving cars, painting and playing Warhammer, participating in local professional wrestling shows, and playing video games with my friends online.

 University of Tasmania; 2010-2015